What is endometriosis: causes to recognise

 · improvement of microcirculation

-· rebalancing of the vaginal flora .
+· rebalancing of vaginal flora.

 NO is a vasodilatory molecule that: